FAQ

 Granted Projects

-Payments will be done in 4 instalments based on concrete results (one pre-financing, two interim payments and one final payment).
+Payments will be done in 3 instalments based on concrete results (one pre-financing, an interim payment, and one final payment).
 The 2K € extra funding will be provided in case the project outcome results in a peer reviewed journal publication with a minimum impact factor of 2.5.

-A detailed evaluation process is described in the Guide for Applicants (Open Call #3).
+A detailed evaluation process is described in TRUSTCHAIN Open Call 5 Guide for Applicants.

 • Beginning of the implementation and pre-financing:

-During the first weeks of project implementation, each team will define together with their coaches/ mentors a set of clear and objective KPIs to be achieved and linked with the funding.
+During the first weeks of the project implementation, each team will define with their coaches a set of clear and objective KPIs to be achieved and linked with the funding.
 These KPIs are different for each team and are related to the solution to be implemented.
-They will help measure the progress, if any, but also the commitment and involvement of the third party innovators (i.e., attending periodic call meetings with the coaches, meeting the deadlines for reporting, etc.).
-After this KPIs definition, a pre-financing of 30% will be released.
+They will help measure the project progress, but also the commitment and involvement of the third party innovator (i.e., their consistency in attending periodic call meetings with the coaches, meeting the deadlines for reporting, among other criteria).
+After the definition of the KPIs, a pre-financing of 40% of the sub-grant amount will be released.

-At the second midterm of the project implementation, the coaches will assess the KPI’s percentage of execution of the project based on the evaluation of the deliverable D3.
-A 100% completion of the KPIs for the related period will unlock the total of the 2nd payment which is 30% of the total amount.
+At first midterm of the project implementation, the coaches will assess the KPI’s percentage of execution of the project based on the evaluation of the deliverable D2.
+A 100% completion of the KPIs for the related period will unlock the total of the 2nd payment which is 30% of the total sub-grant amount.
 A lower completion of the tasks will launch the proportional payment.
-If the KPIs for the related period are met by less than 50%, the payment will be retained until KPIs for the period are assessed as completely reached.
-If less than 25%, the third party innovators will be automatically disqualified from the process.
+If the KPIs for the related period are met by less than 50%, the payment will be retained until the KPIs for the period are assessed as completely reached.
+If less than 25%, the third-party innovators will be automatically disqualified from the process.

 According to the minimis regulation (EC No 1998/2006), TrustChain is not a State Aid and therefore the funding does not count as minimis grant.